Amishakumari544/amishakumari544/README.md

 </p>

 ### About Me 🚀
-🎓 I’m an Open-Source enthusiast & a student pursuing my Bachelors in Computer Science @Arka Jain University Jamshedpur.
+🎓 I’m an Open-Source enthusiast & a student pursuing my Bachelors in Computer Science @Arka Jain University Jamshedpur. |

 💻  I'm passionate about Web Dev, cloud & I enjoy learning new things.

 </br>

+### My Experiences 🙌

+[Mentor-Cerdf](https://www.cerdf.org/) - I am helping NGO to provide free education from side and helping them to learn about coding.

+[Frontend Developer Intern-Musocial](https://musocial.in/) - Worked as a Frontend Developer and learn about React JS.

+[Frontend Developer Intern-Dachrs]() - Worked as a Frontend Developer and added Ecommerce Features in the user Panel and the Admin Panel using Material UI .

-## <🔩 ToolBox>
+## 🔩 ToolBox

 <h1 align = "center">